LambdaSharp/LambdaSharpTool/src/DocFx/cli/Tool-Util-CreateInvokeMethodsSchema.md

 ---
 # Create JSON Schema for API Gateway Methods

 The `util create-invoke-methods-schema` command is used to create JSON schema definitions for methods in a given assembly.
-This command is invoked automatically by λ# during compilation when a module specifies target methods for `Api` or `WebSocket` routes.
+This command is invoked automatically by LambdaSharp during compilation when a module specifies target methods for `Api` or `WebSocket` routes.

 ## Options